kubeflow/website/content/docs/gke/customizing-gke.md

 To grant additional users IAM permissions to access Kubeflow:

-  * Users can be granted access to Kubeflow by adding the “IAP-secured Web App User” role on the GCP console [here](https://console.cloud.google.com/iam-admin/iam).
+  * To grant users access to Kubeflow, add the “IAP-secured Web App User” role on the [IAM page in the GCP console](https://console.cloud.google.com/iam-admin/iam).
 Make sure you are in the same project as your Kubeflow deployment.

-  * The update can be confirmed by inspecting the IAM policy for your project.
-This can be accessed by running:
+  * You can confirm the update by inspecting the IAM policy for your project:
 ```
 gcloud projects get-iam-policy ${PROJECT}
 ```
-  * Users able to access Kubeflow will be listed as having the role `roles/iap.httpsResourceAccessor`
+  * In the output from the above command, users able to access Kubeflow have the following role: `roles/iap.httpsResourceAccessor`.

 ## More customizations